Table of Contents

 Checks are also a barrier when being used to make purchases at the supermarket.
 The old lady who whips out her checkbook in front of a long supermarket line is the most hated woman in the store – while those who head smugly to the self-checkout swipe their plastic and are done in an instant.
 Buying gas is a breeze when paying at the pump – entering the store to hand over a check, driver’s license, and often a home phone number is just another time-consuming add-on that in this fast-paced world is close to obsolescence.

-Whether they prefer them for gift-giving, paper trails or simply because it’s difficult to teach old dogs new tricks, your business doesn’t have to suffer because of stubborn check writers.
+Whether they prefer them for gift-giving, paper trails, or simply because it’s difficult to teach old dogs new tricks, your business doesn’t have to suffer because of stubborn checkwriters.
 Setting up your business to accept ACH transfers means you too can make checks obsolete.
 You have the option of paying your employees via direct debit, as well as accepting customer payments via online bill payment.
 If your customers aren’t convinced, the E-Complish Direct Check software will enable your business to minimize follow-up for the “check-is-in-the-mail” types and accept checks via phone: The system will enable you to simply input data directly into the system and print the checks automatically.
 The funds are paid to your account instantly, with no transaction fees.
-For a demo of our software, click here.
+For a demo of our software schedule a consultation to learn more.